History of Tulsi Gabbard in Timeline

 On January 22, 2013, Tulsi Gabbard was unanimously elected as a vice chair of the Democratic National Committee (DNC).

-In June 2013, Tulsi Gabbard was an initial cosponsor of the legislation to repeal DOMA.
+In June 2013, Tulsi Gabbard was an initial cosponsor of the legislation to repeal the Defense of Marriage Act (DOMA).

-From 2013, Tulsi Gabbard served as vice-chair of the Democratic National Committee (DNC).
+From 2013 to 2016, Tulsi Gabbard served as vice-chair of the Democratic National Committee (DNC).

 2013: Signing of Amicus Brief Supporting Gay Marriage

-In 2013, Tulsi Gabbard signed an amicus brief supporting gay marriage, marking a change from her earlier stance.
+In 2013, Tulsi Gabbard signed an amicus brief supporting gay marriage, demonstrating a change in her views on LGBTQ rights.

 On March 20, 2014, Elle magazine honored Tulsi Gabbard and others at the Italian Embassy in the United States during its annual "Women in Washington Power List".

-In 2014, Tulsi Gabbard was reelected to Congress, defeating Kawika Crowley again.
+In 2014, Tulsi Gabbard was reelected to the U.S. House of Representatives, defeating Kawika Crowley again.

-On February 26, 2015, Tulsi Gabbard received the National Association of Counties County Alumni Award for her "steadfast commitment to the nation's counties".
+On February 26, 2015, Tulsi Gabbard received the County Alumni Award from the National Association of Counties for her commitment to the nation's counties.

-July 15, 2015: Gabbard receives Friend of the National Parks Award
+July 15, 2015: Receives Friend of the National Parks Award

 On July 15, 2015, Tulsi Gabbard received the Friend of the National Parks Award from the National Parks Conservation Association.